nvcuong/nvcuong.github.io/_pages/about.md

 - 2015--2016: Postdoctoral Researcher at National University of Singapore.

 **Education:**
-- 2015: PhD in Computer Science (National University of Singapore).
+- 2015: PhD in Computer Science, National University of Singapore.
-- 2010: Bachelor in Computing (National University of Singapore).
+- 2010: Bachelor in Computing, National University of Singapore.